 This fall, we are launching Online Plus courses designed to provide the convenience of online but more aligned to the academic calendar of a traditional face-to-face course (16 week).
 While these courses will not require in-person attendance, they are designed with options for enhanced engagement through synchronous experiences (meaning there are scheduled meeting times).
 At this time, most Online Plus classes are in foundational courses and are being developed this summer.

 At this time, enrolling in an Online Plus course is a choice made by the student.

 - Hybrid instruction model with mixed attendance

 A flexible, hybrid course model employs a socially distanced, on-campus experience combined with synchronous and asynchronous virtual participation.
 In this model, many courses will have “mixed attendance,” that is, during any one class session some students will be in the classroom while others participate remotely.
 Courses scheduled in spaces where safety and social distancing guidelines can be met will be able to meet on campus as planned.
 For graduate level courses, schools and colleges will be handling this situation based on the content of the courses and the circumstances of their graduate populations.
-Specific details should be available by mid-July.
+Specific details can be found here.